SkepticSeptic/Razer-Blade-15-Advanced-NixOS/README.md

 # Other issues:

-Can't wake from suspend, cryptic errors, need to investigate, so supend is disabled.
+~~Medium: Can't wake from suspend, cryptic errors, need to investigate, so supend is disabled.~~
+Medium-fixed: Has been fixed in current release, don't know why exactly but both suspend and hibernate works without issue. /shrug

-When building, logrotate can sometimes provide an exit code of 1 when there is nothing to do.
+Low-patched: When building, logrotate can sometimes provide an exit code of 1 when there is nothing to do.
 Fixed in configuration.nix at # Fix logrotate bug

+Low: So far, I have not been able to get ollama working on the GPU with the offload script, this may not be possible in the current state of nixos/ollama/nvidia/optimus, so for now it only works on CPU which isn't quite blazing fast.
+In the future want to possibly set up a shortcut to reboot with nvidia drivers or something.

 # Features:
 iGPU only with offloading to the dGPU when needed